tisztamo/Junior/docs/usage.md

 ## Starting Junior

-You can start Junior with:
+Start Junior within your project directory with:

 ```
-npx junior-web
+junior-web
 ```

 For more information about the web interface, please refer to [web.md](./web.md).